Street voices

 What it means

-A green flag is a reassuring sign that someone or something is healthy and worth trusting, the upbeat opposite of a red flag.
-In dating it is the little thing that makes you relax, like being kind to waiters or simply texting back like a normal human being.
+A green flag is a sign someone's actually solid, safe, and worth your time.
+It's the feel-good opposite of a red flag.
+In dating, it's the little stuff that makes you unclench, like being kind to staff, communicating properly, or texting back without playing weird games.

 Usage examples